Brittany

 Finding a Brittany to Adopt

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+At 30-40 lbs and with a typical 12-14 yrs lifespan, the Brittany rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 What makes the Brittany distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Genetic Health Considerations: The Brittany breed has documented susceptibility to hip dysplasia, epilepsy, hypothyroidism.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.